-The ratings of the bank facilities of VIL continue to derive strength from the vast experience of the promoters of VIL, its long-standing track record with established operations in ice-cream business, more than a century old presence of the 'Vadilal' brand in the domestic ice-cream market supported by its strong marketing and distribution network, growth in scale of operations backed by expansion of geographical reach both in domestic and export markets along with regular introduction of new flavours/variants in its product basket.
+The ratings of the bank facilities of Vadilal Industries Limited (VIL) continue to derive strength from the vast experience of its promoters along with long-standing track record with established operations of VIL in ice-cream business, more than a century old presence of the 'Vadilal' brand in the domestic ice-cream market supported by its strong marketing and distribution network, growth in scale of operations during FY20 (refers to the period from April 1 to March 31) backed by expansion of geographical reach both in domestic and export markets along with regular introduction of new flavours/variants in its product basket.

-The above rating strengths are, however, tempered by the capital intensive nature of business resulting in relatively high leverage, susceptibility of profitability to volatile raw material prices, seasonality associated with the business and high competition in the ice-cream segment from the organized as well as unorganized segments.
+The above rating strengths are, however, tempered by deterioration in its credit profile during H1FY21 upon cash losses reported by it on the back of coinciding of Covid-19 pandemic induced lockdown with its peak summer season sale of icecream in Q1FY21, capital intensive nature of business resulting in relatively high leverage, susceptibility of profitability to volatile raw material prices, seasonality associated with the business and high competition in the ice-cream segment from the organized as well as unorganized segments.
 CARE also takes note of the company availing the moratorium granted by its lenders as a Covid relief measure (as permitted by the Reserve Bank of India) for a period of six months from March 2020 to August 2020 for its debt obligations, including interest on working capital facilities.